kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/incorrect-constructor.md

 ## Incorrect Constructor Name

 Before Solidity `0.4.22`, the only way to define a constructor was by creating a function with the contract name.
 In some cases this was problematic.
 For example, if a smart contract is re-used with a different name but the constructor function isn't also changed it simply becomes a regular, callable function.
+Similarly, it's possible for an attacker to create a contract with which a function appears to be the constructor but actually has one character replaced with a similar looking character, e.g. replacing an "l" with a "1", allowing logic to be executed when it's only expected to be executed during contract creation.

-Now with modern versions of Solidity, you can define the constructor with the `constructor` keyword, effectively deprecating this vulnerability.
+Now with modern versions of Solidity, the constructor is defined with the `constructor` keyword, effectively deprecating this vulnerability.
 Thus the solution to this problem is simply to use modern Solidity compiler versions.

 ### Sources